thanhtunguet/serena/docs/02-usage/040_workflow.md

 Project activation makes Serena aware of the project you want to work with.
 You can either choose to do this
- * while in a conversation, by telling the model to activate a project, e.g.,
+ * while in a conversation, by telling the LLM to activate a project, e.g.,

       * "Activate the project /path/to/my_project" (for first-time activation with auto-creation)
       * "Activate the project my_project"

-   Note that this option requires the `activate_project` tool to be active, which it isn't in the (default version) of context `ide-assistant` if a project is provided at startup.
+   Note that this option requires the `activate_project` tool to be active, which it isn't in single-project [contexts](contexts) like `ide` or `claude-code` *if* a project is provided at startup.
-   (The tool is deactivated because we assume that in the ide-assistant context the user will only work on the open project and have no need to switch it.)
+   (The tool is deactivated, because we assume that in these contexts, user will only work on the single, open project and have no need to switch it.)

- * when the MCP server starts, by passing the project path or name as a command-line argument (e.g. when working on a fixed project in `ide-assistant` mode): `--project <path|name>`
+ * when the MCP server starts, by passing the project path or name as a command-line argument (e.g. when using a single-project mode like `ide` or `claude-code`): `--project <path|name>`

 ## Onboarding & Memories